U.S. insists ‘snapback’ sanctions against Iran are in force, but most of the world says that’s illegal

 Lecturing the United States for its moves, he added, “Tehran’s message to Washington is clear: Return to the international community, return to your commitments, and stop bullying so the international community will accept you.”

-The U.S. action is likely to cause some awkwardness at the U.N.
-General Assembly this week, commemorating its 75th anniversary.
-Most of it will be conducted virtually, with almost no world leaders attending because of the coronavirus pandemic.
+The U.S. action is likely to cause some awkwardness this week at the U.N.
+General Assembly, which is commemorating its 75th anniversary.
+Most of the proceedings will be conducted virtually, with almost no world leaders attending because of the coronavirus pandemic.

 Secretary General António Guterres said in a letter obtained by the Associated Press that he will not support the snapback sanctions unless they are approved by the Security Council, which overwhelmingly refused to do so last month.